Christmas fire safety message

 Fire safety tips

-- Install smoke alarms and check them weekly.
+- Check your smoke alarms weekly.

 - Always use a proper candleholder and make sure the candle fits firmly inside it.

 - Leave plenty of space above and around the candle and candleholder.

 - Keep candles away from curtains, Christmas cards and anything that can catch fire.